awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 This behavior might occur if your device is not set to the same language as your WorkSpace, or if you're using a language\-specific keyboard, such as a French keyboard\.

-To resolve this issue, see [Amazon Workspaces Language and Keyboard Support](language_keyboard.md)\.
+To resolve this issue, see [Amazon WorkSpaces language and keyboard support](language_keyboard.md)\.

 ## The WorkSpaces client application won't run on my Mac<a name="older_client_osx"></a>